-Does your business have online visibility?
+Does your business have good online visibility?
 Do you regularly attract new clients online, and do they contact you for a quote or ask for more information?
 Or do they find your competitors first?
-Pretty much every business, even the very small and the very new, now have an online presence.

-Unfortunately, just because you are online doesn’t mean people will find you.
-In fact, even if you are really active online and doing everything right, it probably won’t be enough.
+Nearly all businesses are now online, but just because you are online doesn’t mean people will find you.
+In fact, even if you are really active online and doing everything right, it probably won’t be enough to become visible and drive conversions.

 What’s doing everything right?